 - Micro-purchases.
 Procurement by micro-purchase is the acquisition of supplies or services which are up to \$10,000.
 This purchase may be awarded without soliciting competitive quotations. - Small purchase procedures.
 Small purchase procedures are those simple and informal procurements for securing services, supplies or other property that cost between \$10,001 to 100,000.
 Price and rate quotations must be obtained from at least two qualified sources. - Sealed bids (formal advertising).
-Bids are publicly solicited and a firm fixed price contract is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is the lowest in price.
-This method is preferred for procuring construction. - Competitive proposals.
+Bids are publicly solicited and a firm fixed price

+Academy for Integrated Arts Board Policies - May 23, 2024 Policies were adapted from ©2016, 2019, 2020, 2021, 2022, 2023 & 2024 Missouri Charter Public School Association's Model Policies. contract is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the invitation for bids, is the lowest in price.
+This method is preferred for procuring construction.

+- Competitive proposals.
 The technique of competitive proposals is normally conducted with more than one source submitting an offer and either a fixed price or cost reimbursement type of contract is awarded.
 It is generally used when conditions are not appropriate for the use of sealed bids. - Noncompetitive proposals.
-This is the solicitation of a proposal from only one source and may be used only when one or more of the following applies: - The item is available only from a single source; - The public emergency for the requirement will not permit a delay; - o The pass-through entity authorizes noncompetitive proposals in response to a written request; and/or

-• After solicitation of a number of sources, competition is determined to be inadequate.
+This is the solicitation of a proposal from only one source and may be used only when one or more of the following applies: - The item is available only from a single source; - The public emergency for the requirement will not permit a delay; - The pass-through entity authorizes noncompetitive proposals in response to a written request; and/or - After solicitation of a number of sources, competition is determined to be inadequate.